LINs-lab/code_template/README.md

 # Code Template
-This is a template for code on our cluster.
+This is a template for code implementation on our cluster.